 - Part 1 – Installing PowerShell and VMware PowerCLI (this post)

-- Part 3 – Installing and Configuring Visual Studio Code
+- Part 2 – Installing Git and Microsoft Visual Studio Code

 Unlike Windows, MacOS does not come with PowerShell built into the operating system.
 In fact, the version of PowerShell that’s available for MacOS is technically known as PowerShell Core, which is a bit different from the native PowerShell version that’s built-in to Windows.
 If you want to deep-dive on how PowerShell and PowerShell Core are different, feel free to check out this post over on ghacks.net.
 So, there’s good chance that PowerShell isn’t on your system already.